turanszkij/WickedEngine/Documentation/ScriptingAPI-Documentation.md

 - PutEnvProbe(Vector pos)
 - ClearWorld()
 - ReloadShaders(opt string path)

-## Utility Tools
-The scripting API provides certain engine features to be used in development.
-- Tip: You can inspect any object's functionality by calling getprops(YourObject) on them (where YourObject is the object which is to be inspected).
-The result will be displayed on the BackLog.

-- Tags:
-	- [constructor]				: The method is a constructor for the same type of object.
-	- [void-constructor]		: The method is a constructor for the same type of object, but the object it creates is empty, so cannot be used.
-	- [outer]					: The method or value is in the global scope, so not a method of any objects.

 ### Font
 Gives you the ability to render text with a custom font.